 - A call to action (what you would like to listener to do next)

-You can add special formatting (hyperlinks, bold and italic text, and lists) to your show notes using Markdown or the built-in text editor in Simplecast.
+You can add special formatting (hyperlinks, bold and italic text, and lists) to your episode notes using the built-in text editor in Simplecast.
+Highlight the text you'd like to format, then click the appropriate icon in the bar that runs across the top of the text editor.

 What is Markdown?